Limitations in PAN-OS 10.1

 across the entire configuration.
 It also takes extra time to check

-service on firewalls in an HA cluster, after a cluster failover,
+on firewalls in an HA cluster, after a cluster failover, the sessions

-the sessions based on ACE App-IDs move to the failover firewall.
+based on ACE App-IDs move to the failover firewall.
+However, as

-However, as with other applications, on failover some session information
+with other applications, on failover some session information is

-is not retained.
-For ACE App-IDs, the operational command admin@pan-os-fw> show session id <session> shows the
+not retained.
+For ACE App-IDs, the operational command admin@pan-os-fw> show session id <session> shows

-the name of the application.
-This does not affect Security policy enforcement
+of showing the name of the application.
+This does not affect Security

 rule includes an app container for the “exampleapp” application.